 Busy, busy, busy!
 I’m still managing to exercise, but it’s so difficult for me to find time to blog, which is very frustrating.
 I thought I’d do a quick summary of what I’ve been up to recently.
 It includes marshalling a race, attending a Giant store workshop, parkrunning and more.

 No running for me today.
 Stuart, baby M and I headed out into the New Forest to marshal a race in the local cross-country league.

-We had been positioned on one of the first marshal points, so we saw the start of the race and were then able to move to another point to watch runners heading towards the finish, before we walked back to the finish.
+We had been positioned on one of the first marshal points, so we saw the start of the race.
+Then we were able to move to another point to watch runners heading towards the finish before we walked back there.

 It was a crisp and cold day and as usual, there were lots of New Forest ponies around.

 You might not be able to tell from my photograph, but the water below was frozen solid and remained that way all morning.

 I feel so lucky to live in such a beautiful area and am looking forward to being able to get back on my bike and cycling in the forest.